epistemex/vdj-data/README.md

 Known issues:

-- Currently system calls (detection of folder paths etc.) only works with Windows.
+- Currently, system calls (detection of folder paths etc.) only works with Windows.
 - Currently cannot detect if a _video_ file is a karaoke version (`database.loadSongAndTags()`)
+- Since the project hasn't been updated since 2020 there might be new file features/data not covered by this current version. **Be careful when writing back XML files, for now.**

-Feel free to use the issue tracker to [report issues](https://github.com/Epistemex/vdj-data/issues), feature requests.
+Feel free to use the issue tracker to [report issues](https://github.com/epistemex/vdj-data/issues), feature requests.

 License
 -------

-**There is currently no license available.** However, you may download and evaluate the package and use it in your private and personal projects.
+GPL 3.0

 Disclaimer: this project is unofficial and not affiliated with Atomix.

-© Epistemex 2019-2020
+© Epistemex 2019-2020, 2024